Power Rankings: Each team's biggest worry so far

 The Blues scored five goals in their season-opening win at Pittsburgh.
 Since then, St. Louis has seen diminishing returns, scoring four against Dallas, three each in the two games after that, two against Florida and just one against Tampa Bay ...

 Fans in Nashville had better hope that their team gets it done in regulation.
-The Predators have lost 21 of their last 27 games decided in the three-on-three overtime period.
+The Predators have lost 21 of their past 27 games decided in the 3-on-3 overtime period.

 The Kings are an old team with big contracts that promised they would look brand new this year.
 They have, thanks to a faster, more open brand of hockey.
 That free-wheeling style, however, brings with it turnovers: Los Angeles had 48 giveaways in its first four games.